Oracle’s 2025 Prospects: Growth, Risks, and Market Insights

 Sector

-Intense competition in cloud services.
+Intense competition in the cloud services market.

 High